Nein: Antiquity

+Crusader period

 In 1101, during the Crusader era, Tancred, Prince of Galilee granted Nein together with several other villages to the abbey of Mount Tabor.
 In 1153, it belonged to the Hospitallers.
-By 1263, the area was ruled by Baybars.
+By 1263, the area was ruled by the Mamluk sultan Baybars.

-Ottoman era
+Ottoman Empire

 Nein, like the rest of Israel, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was located in the nahiya of Safa in the liwa of Lajjun.
 It had a population of 119 households, all Muslim.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to winter pastures and occasional revenues; the taxes totalled 80,000 akçe.

 In 1838 Robinson and Smith noted that Nein had decreased in size over the ages, and was at that time a small hamlet, inhabited by a few families.
 In 1875 Victor Guérin saw here a ruined building, measuring 18 times 12 paces.

 In the Palestine Exploration Fund's Survey of Western Palestine (1882), Nein was described as a small village made of stone and adobe, with a small mosque, named Mukam Sidna Aisa, to the north.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British authorities, Nain had a population of 157, all Muslims, increasing in the 1931 census to 189, still all Muslim, in a total of 34 houses.

 In the 1945 statistics the population was 270, all Muslims, while the total land area was 4687 dunam, according to an official land and population survey.
 Of this, 87 dunam were for plantations and irrigable land, 3,602 for cereals, while 31 dunams were classified as built-up areas.